Concentrations of Credit and Operation Risk

 |Risks and Uncertainties [Abstract]|

 The Company places its investments with high credit quality financial institutions and, by policy, limits the amount of credit exposure with any one financial institution.
-The Company invests in time deposits and certificates of deposit from banks having combined capital, surplus and undistributed profits of not less than $200 million.
 At the time an investment is made, investments in commercial paper of industrial firms and financial institutions are rated A1, P1 or better.
-The Company invests in tax-exempt securities, including municipal notes and bonds that are rated A, A2 or better and repurchase agreements, each of which have securities of the type and quality listed above as collateral.
+The Company invests in tax-exempt securities including municipal notes and bonds and bonds that are rated A, A2 or better and repurchase agreements, each of which have securities of the type and quality listed above as collateral.

 The Company believes that concentrations of credit risk with respect to trade receivables are limited because a large number of geographically diverse customers make up the Company’s customer base, thus diluting the trade credit risk.
-Accounts receivable from the Company’s top three customers accounted for approximately 20%, 16% and 10% of the total consolidated accounts receivable balance as of December 26, 2015 and 28%, 17% and 15% of the total consolidated accounts receivable balance as of December 27, 2014.
-However, the Company does not believe the receivable balance from these customers represents a significant credit risk based on past collection experience, and review of their current credit quality.
+The Company’s top three customers with the highest accounts receivable balances each accounted for approximately 15%, 9% and 8%, respectively, of the total consolidated accounts receivable balance as of December 28, 2019 and 16%, 12% and 7%, respectively, of the total consolidated accounts receivable balance as of December 29, 2018.
+However, the Company does not believe the receivable balance from these customers represents a significant credit risk based on past collection experience and review of their current credit quality.
 The Company manages its exposure to customer credit risk through credit limits, credit lines, ongoing monitoring procedures and credit approvals.
 Furthermore, the Company performs in-depth credit evaluations of all new customers and, at intervals, for existing customers.
-From this, the Company may require letters of credit, bank or corporate guarantees or advance payments, if deemed necessary.
+From this, the Company may require letters of credit, bank or corporate guarantees or advance payments if deemed necessary.

 The Company’s existing derivative financial instruments are with large international financial institutions of investment grade credit rating.
 The Company does not believe that there is significant risk of nonperformance by these counterparties because the Company monitors their credit rating on an ongoing basis.
 By using derivative instruments, the Company is subject to credit and market risk.
-If a counterparty fails to fulfill its performance obligations under a derivative contract, the Company’s credit risk will equal the fair value of the derivative instrument.
-Generally, when the fair value of a derivative contract is positive, the counterparty owes the Company, thus creating a receivable risk for the Company.
-Based upon certain factors, including a review of the credit default swap rates for the Company’s counterparties, the Company determined its counterparty credit risk to be immaterial.
-At December 26, 2015, the Company’s obligations under the contracts exceeded the counterparties’ obligations by $6 million.
+If a counter-party fails to fulfill its performance obligations under a derivative contract, the Company’s credit risk will equal the fair value of the derivative instrument.
+Generally, when the fair value of a derivative contract is positive, the counter-party owes the Company, thus creating a receivable risk for the Company.
+Based upon certain factors including a review of the credit default swap rates for the Company’s counter-parties, the Company determined its counter-party credit risk to be immaterial.
+At December 28, 2019, the Company’s obligations under the contracts did not exceed counter-parties’ obligations.

 The entire disclosure for any concentrations existing at the date of the financial statements that make an entity vulnerable to a reasonably possible, near-term, severe impact.
 This disclosure informs financial statement users about the general nature of the risk associated with the concentration, and may indicate the percentage of concentration risk as of the balance sheet date.